The Colorado River Basin is experiencing the worst drought in recorded history.

 Contribution amounts vary by state and are based on Lake Mead water levels.
 Nevada's DCP contribution ranges from 8,000 to 10,000 AFY.
 This volume of water is in addition to any mandatory reductions associated with a federally declared shortage.
 Nevada will receive credit for its DCP contributions.
 These credits can be recovered when Lake Mead is above 1,110 feet.
 Below this elevation, Nevada can access or borrow its credits, subject to certain restrictions.

-Nevada's combined maximum obligation under these agreements ranges from 8,000 to 30,000 AFY.
-If at any time Lake Mead is projected to fall below an elevation of 1,030 feet, the Secretary of the Interior will consult with Lower Basin stakeholders to determine if additional actions are needed to protect against the potential for a Lake Mead to decline below 1,020 feet.
+Nevada's combined shortage volume under these agreements ranges from 8,000 to 30,000 AFY, depending on Lake Mead’s water level.
+If at any time Lake Mead is projected to fall below an elevation of 1,030 feet, the Secretary of the Interior will consult with Lower Basin stakeholders to determine additional actions to protect Lake Mead from further declines.

-In 2022, the U.S. Bureau of Reclamation’s August 24-month study projected Lake Mead’s minimum probable elevation to drop below 1,040 feet.
-In accordance with the DCP, the Secretary of the Interior and the Lower Basin States are actively engaged in consultation to establish additional plans and actions through 2026 to protect against Lake Mead declining below elevation 1,020 feet.
+In 2023, the U.S. Bureau of Reclamation's August 24-month study projected Lake Mead’s water level to be around 1,067 feet in January 2024 and drop by about 15 feet by August.
+In accordance with the DCP, the Secretary of the Interior and the Lower Basin States are actively engaged in consultation to establish additional plans and actions through 2026 to protect Lake Mead.

 Lake Mead water level | Shortage amount | DCP contribution | Total |